vanNijnatten/Zettelkasten/papers/my-papers/severe-COPD-unique-genes.md

 ## Discussion
 [[FN1]]
 mainly secreted by mesenchymal cells?
+- epithelial like cells (Ishikawa cell line)
+-
 In what conditions?
-higher expression of FN1 (in which cells?) protectrs against apoptosis (in mice?)
+higher expression of FN1 (in which cells?) protectrs against apoptosis (in rat?)

 ## Comments